hamiltont/clasp/README.md

     * `ssh-keygen -t rsa -P '' -f ~/.ssh/id_rsa`
     * `cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys`

-## Build and Run
+## Build and Run Methods

+### SBT Run

-To build and run, use `sbt run` from the project root
+Use `sbt run` from the project root.
+Project will compile and run

+### Fat Jar

-To create a Jar file, use `sbt assembly` from the project root, and find the result inside of `target/scala-<version>/` (e.g. `target/scala-2.10/clasp-0.0.1.jar`.
-You can use `java -jar clasp-0.0.1.jar` to run this file directly, including passing additional flags using `java -jar clasp-0.0.1.jar --help`
+This is a Jar that has all dependencies baked in, so it's large in size but guaranteed to run.
+Run `sbt assembly` from the project root, and find the Jar inside `target/scala-<version>/` (e.g. `target/scala-2.10/clasp-0.0.1.jar`).

+You can run using `java -jar clasp-0.0.1.jar`, including passing additional flags (e.g. `java -jar clasp-0.0.1.jar --help`)

+To create a Fat Jar file, we use [sbt assembly](https://github.com/sbt/sbt-assembly)

+### Skinny Jar and Target Script

+Use `sbt target` from the project root to compile a jar without merging in all the dependencies.
+There will be a bash script output as `target/start` that will properly setup the classpath and then launch this jar for you.
+Run using `target/start --help`

+### Unit Testing

+Use `sbt test` to run any unit tests found in the project

 ## Options